justincbagley/blog/content/post/2013-10-10-off-to-a-good-start-how-to-generate-starting-trees-for-beast-analyses-using-r.md

 ```

 Now, we're up and running and your tree is looking pretty good (pretty cool).
 The next step is to take your calibration information and identify which node of the phylogeny you are going to be applying it to.
 Look at the plot or another reference figure of your tree and determine two taxa for which this node represents their most recent common ancestor, or "MRCA."
 Write the names down in a text editor (I'm on mac, and I prefer TextWrangler).
-You can then copy and paste these into the editor window directly from your treefile or get them from R. So far so good, but you also need to know the number identifying the node of interest on your tree, which isn't readily apparent.
-Let's get this in R, as follows:
+You can then copy and paste these into the editor window directly from your treefile or get them from `R`.
+So far so good, but you also need to know the number identifying the node of interest on your tree, which isn't readily apparent.
+Let's get this in `R`, as follows:

 ```
 mrca(fishtree)['taxon1', 'taxon2']